zephyrproject-rtos/zephyr/doc/kernel/overview/kernel_fundamentals.rst

 Kernel Fundamentals
 ###################

-This section provides a high level overview of the concepts and capabilities of the Zephyr kernel.
+This section provides a high-level overview of the concepts and capabilities of the Zephyr kernel.

 Organization